NateBrune/silk-guardian/README.md

 # silk-guardian
-Silk Guardian is an anti-forensic LKM kill-switch that waits for a change on your usb ports and then wipes your ram and turns off your computer.
+Silk Guardian is an anti-forensic LKM kill-switch that waits for a change on your usb ports and then wipes your ram, deletes precious files, and turns off your computer.

  Very Very much inspired by [usbkill](https://github.com/hephaest0s/usbkill) I remade this project as a LKM because I feel that it could be implemented better than it already is.